-5.1 You will submit your drafts in pdf format
+5.1 You will submit your homework in pdf format

-I don't want your peer reviewers to actually change the content of your paper.
-I want you to consider each of the review comments and decide what to do with it.
-Thus, submitting a paper as a pdf is good, because it is easy to mark them up by adding notes or writing separate comments, but it is not easy to alter them.
+I don't want your peer reviewers to actually change the content of your homework.
+I want you to consider each of the review comments and think about what to do with it.
+Thus, submitting a homework as a pdf is good, because it is easy to mark them up by adding notes or writing separate comments, but it is not easy to alter them.